 Contact: jmcn at mit dot edu

 Victor Ocaña is a postdoctoral associate in the Engineering Systems Division.
-Formerly he was a PDA at the Earth, Atmosphere and Planetary Sciences department at MIT, where he worked on sea level variability and modeling of ice sheets.
-He received his physics diploma from the University of Zaragoza (Spain) and his PhD in Earth Science from the Max-Planck-Institute for Meteorology and the University of Hamburg (Germany), on the topic of optimal GHG emissions paths and the value of information.
-After a long hiatus, away from science, he was recruited by Prof. Hans von Storch in Germany to work at the Helmhotz Zentrum Geesthacht (Germany) to work as a research scientist, before moving on to work at MIT-EAPS.
+He received his physics diploma from the University of Zaragoza (Spain) and his PhD in Earth Science from the Max-Planck-Institute for Meteorology and the University of Hamburg (Germany), on optimal GHG emissions paths and the value of information.
+After a long hiatus away from science, he worked as a research scientist with Prof. Hans von Storch at the Helmhotz Zentrum Geesthacht (Germany).
+He then moved to the EAPS (Earth, Atmosphere and Planetary Sciences) department at MIT, where he worked as a postdoctoral associate on sea level variability and modeling of ice sheets.

 Contact: vocana at mit dot edu